 Itch-ee-ow-ee is Golden Bell's Teepee camp.
 This camp is especially for kids who love to run around, play outside, and don't mind getting dirty.
-Campers going into or out of 3rd through 6th grade may attend.
-They will stay in large teepees with bunk beds that sleep 12-14.
-Activities include fun dinners cooked over the fire, playing kickball, capture the flag, counselor hunt, and other games, archery, optional horseback riding, crafts, swimming, hiking, camper skits, and climbing wall.
-Campers will also be challenged and helped to grow in their walk with God through chapel, devotions, and discipleship throughout the week.
+Campers going into, or out of, 3rd through 6th grade, may attend.
+They will stay in large teepees with bunk beds, each sleeping 12.
+Activities include meals cooked over the fire, fun games, counselor hunt, archery, crafts, swimming, hiking, camper skits, zipline, and climbing wall.
+Campers will also be challenged and encouraged to grow in their walk with God through chapel, devotions, and discipleship throughout the week.

 What to Expect

-Across the street from Golden Bell’s main property, the Itch-ee-ow-ee campground is a spacious and safe place for kids to explore.
-As the name suggests, this camp is rustic and gets kids out in nature to experience Biblical truths.
+Across the street from Golden Bell’s main property, the Itch-ee-ow-ee teepee village is a spacious and safe place for kids to explore.
+As the name suggests, this camp is rustic and gets kids into nature to experience Biblical truths.
 Golden Bell counselors are trained and prepared to provide a positive and encouraging environment for kids to try new things and grow in their relationships with God.
 On a practical note: make sure you stay hydrated!
-Your body needs more water at this elevation so bring a water bottle (32oz/1 liter recommended).
+Your body needs more water at this elevation so bring a water bottle.
 A five-day, four-night adventure, Itch-ee-ow-ee Camps will challenge kids both physically and spiritually.

 Every morning and evening, coordinators and counselors will lead kids in a short chapel service.
 Songs with motions get kids moving before camp leaders deliver the day’s message.
-Message themes are designed to deepen kids’ relationships with God and include themes like See His Face, Trust His Love, Feel His Presence, Salvation, and Send Us Out.
+Message themes are designed to deepen kids’ relationships with God.
 In addition to group chapel times, kids will have the opportunity to experience “TAG,” or “Time Alone with God,” during their daily free time.
 This could include reading the Bible, journaling, or talking with a counselor about the day’s lesson.

 Pricing & Details